veldhaenchen/flathunt/README.md

 ```

 to get list of messages the Bot has received.
 You will see your Chat ID in there.

+#### Bot Detection

+Some sites (including Kleinanzeigen and ImmoScout24) implement bot detection to prevent scripts from scraping their sites.
+Flathunter includes support for running a headless Chrome browser to simulate human requests to the websites. **For crawling Kleinanzeigen and ImmoScout24, you will need to install Google Chrome**

 #### Captchas